 The DFW Metroplex is one of the top areas in the country for finding internships and jobs after graduation.
 Staff in TCU’s Center for Career and Professional Development assist students and alumni in every aspect of the job search process.

 Through the Community Scholars Program, TCU helps make college a reality for top students who attend 11 underrepresented public high schools from across the Metro-plex.

-- TCU and its hometown have enjoyed a century of partnership since the University moved to Fort Worth from its Waco campus in 1910.
+TCU and its hometown have enjoyed more than a century of partnership since the university moved to Fort Worth from its Waco campus in 1910.

-- With events like the Trinity Shakespeare Festival, the PianoTexas International Academy & Festival and the Schieffer Symposium in Journalism, TCU is an anchor in the cultural life of North Texas.
+With events like the Trinity Shakespeare Festival, the PianoTexas International Academy & Festival and the Schieffer Symposium on the News, TCU is an anchor in the cultural life of North Texas.

-- TCU is developing innovative solutions to critical health care needs with initiatives such as the Center for Evidence Based Practice and Research, the nurse anesthesia program and a doctorate in nursing practice.
+TCU is developing innovative solutions to critical health care needs with initiatives such as the nurse anesthesia program, a doctorate in nursing practice, and TCU’s Center for Evidence Based Practice and Research: A Collaborating Center of the Joanna Briggs Institute, headquartered in Australia.